matyasselmeci/docs/docs/data/xrootd/install-standalone.md

 To configure XRootD as a standalone server, you will modify `/etc/xrootd/xrootd-standalone.cfg` and the config files under `/etc/xrootd/config.d/` as follows:

-1. Configure a `rootdir` in `/etc/xrootd/config.d/10-common-site-local.cfg`, to point to the top of the directory hierarchy which you wish to serve via XRootD.
+1. Set `rootdir` in `/etc/xrootd/config.d/10-common-site-local.cfg`, to point to the directory containing data to serve via XRootD:

         set rootdir = <DIRECTORY>

+    Replacing `<DIRECTORY>` with the absolute path to the data directory.
     To only serve specific subdirectories of `rootdir` see [this section](#excluding-subdirectories-of-rootdir) for details.

-    !!! warning
+    !!! danger
         Do not set `rootdir` to `/`.
         This might result in serving private information.